-In addition, efforts are being made to further increase the collaboration among divisions related to bilateral aid and multilateral aid, strengthen the strategic nature of international cooperation, and implement more effective aid.
+In addition, efforts are being made to further increase the collaboration among divisions related to bilateral cooperation and multilateral cooperation (through international organizations), strengthen the strategic nature of international cooperation, and implement more effective ODA.
 Moreover, by sharing information and views among related agencies, the knowledge and experience of those agencies are being reflected in ODA policies.